August 8, 1732

 August 8, 1881

 Birth of Paul Ludwig von Kleist in Braunfels, Germany.
 Von Kleist was a general in WWII.
-At war’s end he was sentenced to 15 years imprisonment in the Soviet Union.
+At the end of the war he was sentenced to 15 years imprisonment in the Soviet Union.
 He died in prison in 1954.

 August 8, 1922